 - The first and most popular way is to either use an existing industrial sensor or to install a new one.

-Each one has its pros and cons.
+Each way has its pros and cons.
 And you should make the final decision depending on your specific needs, which we can help figure out.

 Choosing between an existing industrial sensor and a new one